As a sale of the National Enquirer collapses, some wonder if the tabloid is too hot to handle

 Heath Freeman is the hedge fund guy who says he wants to save local news.
 Somehow, no one’s buying it.

-The Enquirer’s circulation has dropped by roughly 90 percent over the past two decades, and it is a far smaller and less significant publication than it was in the days of publishing photos of Elvis Presley in his coffin, or even when it broke the 2008 story about the extramarital affair during which former senator John Edwards fathered a child while seeking the Democratic nomination for president.
+The Enquirer’s circulation has dropped by roughly 90 percent over the past two decades, and it is a far smaller and less significant publication than it was in the days of publishing photos of Elvis Presley in his casket, or even when it broke the 2008 story about the extramarital affair during which former senator John Edwards fathered a child while seeking the Democratic nomination for president.

 Yet last Friday’s merger announcement charted a different future for the media companies.
-Instead of bringing AMI and McClatchy under the same umbrella, it rolled AMI into another Chatham property, Accelerate360, a sales and distribution company with which it seemingly has little in common.
+Instead of bringing AMI and McClatchy under the same umbrella, Chatham rolled AMI into another of its properties, Accelerate360, a sales and distribution company with which it seemingly has little in common.
 Acclerate’s CEO, David Parry, kept his job while Pecker was named “executive advisor” of the newly named division A360 Media.
 Chris Scardino, an 18-year veteran of AMI who recently served as executive vice president, was named president of A360 Media.

-The company alluded to “synergies” that would be available to the two firms, but did not lay out the exact way those would work.
+The company alluded to “synergies” that would be available to the two firms but did not lay out the exact way those would work.

 However, photographs of celebrities wearing masks in AMI publications have already started to be featured adjacent to ads for masks sold by Accelerate, according to two AMI staffers.